 They also investigate industrial injuries and accidents to determine what caused the accident and whether the incidents were avoidable or can be prevented in the future.
 Health and safety engineers also interview employees and employers to know about the work environments and incidents that lead to injuries or accidents.

 Here are the latest salary averages, number of health and safety engineers employed, and wage percentiles from the BLS (May 2020):

 Health and safety engineers (23,780 employed in the US): $97,330 average annual salary

 The BLS (2021) reports that jobs in biomedical engineering are expected to grow 6 percent, resulting in the addition of 1,100 jobs.
 The total number of jobs will rise from 19,300 to 20,500 in 2030.
 The rate of growth for the biomedical engineering field is lower than the national average (8 percent).

 These engineers generally work with scientists, manufacturers, and medical researchers for addressing a wide range of physical disabilities and injuries.

 These engineers combine biological and medical sciences with engineering principles for designing and creating equipment, computer systems, software used in healthcare, and devices.
 Biomedical engineers are the ones designing electrical circuits or computer simulations for testing new drug therapies.
 Besides, these engineers are involved in designing and building artificial body parts, such as knee and hip joints.

-Nearly all subfields of engineering are expected to experience growth between 2019 and 2029.
-According to the Bureau of Labor Statistics (2019), only two fields of engineering are projected to have no growth or to lose jobs by 2029: agricultural engineering (no jobs added) and nuclear engineering (-13 percent loss).
+Nearly all subfields of engineering are expected to experience growth between 2020 and 2030.
+According to the Bureau of Labor Statistics (2021), only one field of engineering is projected to have no growth and lose jobs by 2030: nuclear engineering (8 percent loss).